modcommunity/Base-Game/README.md

 This game *and other games we help with* will be **truly cross-platform**!
 You will be able to play **online**, with anybody regardless of platform, using the following!

 * Web browsers - HTML 5 (Chrome, Firefox, Edge, etc.).
-* Desktop applicationa - Windows, Linux, MacOS, etc.
+* Desktop applications - Windows, Linux, MacOS, etc.
 * Mobile applications - Android, iOS, etc.
 * Consoles - Xbox, Playstation, etc.